When was the Peasants’ Revolt? What happened?

 The origins of the revolt lie in the Parliament held in 1380 at Northampton.
-Tensions had already been high between John of Gaunt and the citizens of London, after he threatened the bishop of London and involved himself in city and mercantile affairs.
+Tensions had already been high between , after he threatened the bishop of London and involved himself in city and mercantile affairs.
 It was for this reason that Parliament was held in Northampton, rather than Westminster.

 Here, it became clear that the crown was in a precarious financial state.
 The French and Spanish intimidated the coastline, and funds were urgently needed to defend both the country and important military garrisons such as Calais.
 It was decided that another tax would have to be implemented – and it was the labouring classes that would have to bear the brunt.
 The tax was raised to three times its normal amount; three groats to any person over the age of 15.